Colombia Pet Import Requirements

 What is a Pet Passport?

 We refer to a pet passport as a collection of documents that fulfill Colombia pet import requirements for dogs or cats entering this country.
 This term is not to be confused with an official EU Pet Passport issued in the European Union for EU-resident pets.
-Your pet’s passport to enter Colombia will include proof of current rabies vaccination and other vaccinations, and an export health certificate issued by a licensed veterinarian in the origination country.
+Your pet’s passport to enter Colombia will include proof of current rabies vaccination and other vaccinations, and an export health certificate issued by a licensed veterinarian in the country of origin.

 Animals Eligible for These Pet Import Requirements